notwaldorf/notwaldorf.github.com/_posts/2022-09-01-hallucinations.markdown

 ### Cherry-picking outputs
 I cherry-picked 4 images for each model as follows:
 - DALL-E: Because using it costs real moneydollars these days, I decided to backfit this experiment to  prompts I've already saved several images for (crucially: this means that I thought the prompt gave interesting enough results for me to care; this is 100% not true of every prompt I try).
-I also ran each prompt one more time to generate 4 more outputs, and then picked the best 3 out of those The top left result is always the one I liked the most.
+I also ran each prompt one more time to generate 4 more outputs, and then picked the best 3 out of those.
+The top left result is always the one I liked the most.
 - Stable Diffusion: cherry picked 4 results out of about 9.
-I also tried to include genuinely shit results (look out for the toucan prompt, woof), and they're sorted left to right, top to bottom based on personal preference
+I also tried to include genuinely shit results (look out for the toucan prompt, woof).
 - MidJourney: I ran each prompt twice (getting 8 outputs in total), and then I picked the best 4.
 I didn't try any parameters or tricks other than just using the prompt itself.

 I tried to be as honest as possible with the results I'm showing, because I don't have a dog in this race.
 I just want something useful *for me*, wherever it comes from.
 You can zoom over the results to see them slightly bigger.